GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Experimental Results

-Our evaluation results show that \textit{\approach outperforms the state-of-the-art task-specific learning based approaches for code clone detection and solution classification}. \Cref{tab:results-task-specific-embedding} and \Cref{tab:results-task-specific-embedding-solution-classification} highlight the effectiveness of \approach in comparison to learning-based approaches for code clone detection and solution classification, respectively.
-In particular, \approach outperforms all eight task-specific baselines in our evaluation.
-Specifically, our approach is between two to three times more effective than DECKARD and RTvNN (\textit{see} \Cref{tab:results-task-specific-embedding}).
-In addition, it slightly outperforms FA-AST across all tested measures.
-Besides our approach, FA-AST is the best performing learning-based baseline in our code clone detection evaluation.
-Likewise, \approach outperforms all three baselines for solution classification, it is almost twice as effective as SequentialCNN and OneCNNLayer, and 40\% more effective than CNNSentence (\textit{see} \Cref{tab:results-task-specific-embedding-solution-classification}).
-These results demonstrate the utility of our approach in solving these downstream tasks, and further shows that \approach outperforms specialised learning applications for both code clone detection and solution classification.
+\revise{ Our evaluation results show that \textit{\approach outperforms the state-of-the-art task-specific learning based approaches for the tested tasks, i.e., patch classification, and solution classification}. \Cref{tab:results-task-specific-approaches} highlights the effectiveness of \approach in comparison to learning-based approaches for patch classification and solution classification, respectively.
+In particular, \approach outperforms all seven task-specific baselines in our evaluation. \approach outperforms all three baselines for solution classification, it is almost twice as effective as SequentialCNN and OneCNNLayer, and 40\% more effective than the best baseline -- CNNSentence (\textit{see} \Cref{tab:results-task-specific-approaches}).
+In addition, \approach outperforms all four state of the art patch classifiers, i.e., ODS~\cite{ye2021automated}, Prophet~\cite{long2016automatic}), PatchSim~\cite{xiong2018identifying} and SimFeatures~\cite{wang2020automated}.
+It is at least twice as effective as PatchSim (in terms of recall) and slightly (\recheck{up to 2}\%) more effective than the best baseline, i.e., ODS (\textit{see} \Cref{tab:results-task-specific-approaches}).
+This result demonstrates the utility of our approach in addressing both downstream tasks.
+Furthermore, it highlights the effectiveness of generic code embedding in comparison to specialised learning-based approaches.
+This superior performance can be attributed to the fact that \approach is generic, and it employs self-supervised model pre-training. }